HungerGames682/Auto-StardewVally/Readme.md

 -As of V1.0 can only auto fish during the day

 More to come:
--Stops fishing when energy is low
+Stops fishing when energy is low
--Able to fish in the dark
+Able to fish in the dark
--More auto farming things
+More auto farming things